 Where Can You Experience Abdominal Pain?

-The first thing you need to know is that when we talk about abdominal pain, we’re talking about pain inside your abdominal cavity.
+The first thing you need to know is that when we talk about abdominal pain and its relation to symptoms of IBS, we’re talking about pain inside your abdominal cavity.
 This is the space between the bottom of your ribs and the top of your hips.

 It might feel like a sharp, stabbing pain, a cramp, or a feeling of fullness or pressure.
 The pain may also come and go, be constant, or only happen in certain positions – like when you’re sitting or bending over, but it all counts.